mprocter12/ECE434-Embedded-Linux/hw09/README.md

 - Setup initial state for a webpage layout (Due 11/8)
 - Button up back end code for mirror (Due 11/15)
 - Finish mirror assembly and make it look pretty (Due 11/18)

+## Prof. Yoder's comments

+Looks good.
+Thanks for the update

+No ThingSpeak:  -2
+Grade:  8/10